2018 Department P

 Images must be securely mounted on ¼” foam-core board with the board cut to the following dimensions:

-- Entries in Panoramic Class (Class 08) can only have a maximum size of 12”x24”.
+- Entries in Panoramic Class (Class 08) ONLY: Entries can be a maximum size of 12”x24”.

 - Finished sizes of entries in all other classes must be either 8”x10” or 11”x14”.
 No other size is acceptable.